 Students will be invited by letter from the College to apply for Honours once their results and eligibility are known.
 These letters are typically sent out around mid-December or mid-July.
 This is not a guarantee of entry; students must also have an agreement with a willing supervisor under whose tutelage they will study.

 To enrol you must complete an online application.

 There is one Honours intake per year beginning in February.

-Enrolment for Semester 1 must be completed by the first Monday in February (note: this is also the starting date for Feb-cohort Honours students).
+Enrolment for Semester 1 must be completed by the first Monday in February.
+This is also the starting date for Feb-cohort Honours students.